 Traditional data processing and storage applications are becoming increasingly inadequate to deal with the explosion of Earth system data from models, in-situ observations, and remote sensing.
 Moreover, working with these large complex datasets often presents a substantial barrier to new users which needs to be mastered before focusing on scientific exploration.
 The Turing is working closely with the NERC Research Centres, The Turing Way, the Met Office and Microsoft to support Pangeo, the growing international platform to empower users to process and extract information from big geoscience data.
 The Pangeo project provides a framework for such datasets on the Cloud and high-performance computing by using open-source components from the Python ecosystem.
 It allows for interactive and scalable computing on large, gridded datasets used by ocean, atmosphere, land and climate scientists.

-Led by the Turing's Research Engineering Group (REG), who will work closely with the Informatics Lab at the Met Office and Microsoft’s AI for Earth programme, the project aims to improve Pangeo’s ability to handle petabyte-scale datasets on the Microsoft Azure platform.
-Two new environmental data science projects will also be piloted and Pangeo’s available tooling will be extended.
+Led by the Turing's data science for science research programme and the Research Engineering Group (REG), and in collaboration with NERC Research Centres, The Turing Way, the Informatics Lab at the Met Office and Microsoft’s AI for Earth programme, the project aims to improve Pangeo’s ability to: i) handle petabyte-scale datasets on the Microsoft Azure platform; and ii) provide demonstrators to empower new users to apply new digital technologies.
 The organisers welcome interest from those who would like to contribute new case studies on Pangeo.